 Pension Credit is a benefit for people who have reached State Pension age and have a low income.
 To get Pension Credit, you or your partner if you have one, must have reached State Pension age.
 Your partner means your husband, wife or civil partner (if you live with them), or someone else you live with as if you were married.

 - Savings Credit.

 Guarantee Credit increases your weekly income if it is below a certain amount.
-You may get extra payments if you are a carer or have a severe disability, are responsible for a child or young person, or have certain housing costs.
+You may get extra payments if you are a carer, have a severe disability, are responsible for a child or young person, or have certain housing costs.

 The money you earn (your income) will be checked to see whether it is below a certain amount.
 Some of the money you earn will be ignored.
 They will usually ignore: